Income Tax Act 2025 Guide

-- Zero Tax Threshold: For resident individuals, the effective tax-free limit (with rebates) is now confirmed at ₹12.75 Lakh (including standard deduction).
+- Zero Tax Threshold: For resident individuals, effective tax-free limit (with rebates) is confirmed at ₹12.75 Lakh (including standard deduction).

-- Mandatory E-Verification: All returns filed after April 2026 must be e-verified within 30 days.
+- Mandatory E-Verification: All returns filed must be e-verified within 30 days.

 - New ITR-V Format: Simplified single-page verification form introduced for AY 2026-27.